bckohan/enum-properties/doc/source/usage.rst

     # The property values are accessible by name on the enumeration values:
     Color.RED.hex == 'ff0000'

-:py:class:`~enum_properties.meta.EnumProperties` inherits from enum and all other standard python enumeration functionality will work.
+:py:class:`~enum_properties.EnumProperties` inherits from enum and all other standard python enumeration functionality will work.
-The :py:class:`~enum_properties.meta.EnumProperties` base class is equivalent
+The :py:class:`~enum_properties.EnumProperties` base class is equivalent
 to:

 .. code:: python